ptrv/processing2-emacs/README.md

 ## Installation

-The easies way to install processing2 mode is via MELPA

-Install the ELPA package from MELPA or Marmalade with `M-x package-install RET processing-mode`.
+The easies way is to install the ELPA package from MELPA with `M-x package-install RET processing-mode`.
 All dependencies are automatically installed.